jjkr/spacerabbit/docs/ci-setup.md

-# CI/CD Setup Guide for QuickSpace
+# CI/CD Setup Guide for SpaceRabbit

-This guide explains how to set up GitHub Actions for building and distributing your QuickSpace Tauri app.
+This guide explains how to set up GitHub Actions for building and distributing your SpaceRabbit Tauri app.

 ## Overview